Bending

 Press Brake Tonnage Limits

 Our press brake has a maximum capacity of 70 tons.
-The force required to bend your part depends on three factors: material type, material thickness, and bend length.
+The force required to bend your part depends on the bend length, material thickness, and the die opening used for that material.
 If a bend exceeds our tonnage capacity, we won't be able to manufacture the part.

 What Affects Tonnage?